kevcorper/chattyKathy/README.md

 # chattyKathy
 A fully functioning chat app utilizing anonymous and Google-authorized login using firebase.
+Users can share text, photos and videos.

 ## Setup
 The GoogleService-Info.plist will need to be added manually as it contains personal Firebase credentials.